Precision medicine and how it relates to a patient’s medications

 An example of precision medicine is the use of pharmacogenetics (PGx) testing.
 PGx is the study of how differences (variants) in our genetic make-up affect our individual responses to certain medications.
 PGx can increase the chance of safely getting the benefits of a medication while lowering the risk of side effects.

-We all carry genetic variants that affect our body’s response to a variety of medications.
-More than 400 medications now include PGx information on their labels.
-This information gives guidance about precision dosing and caution about potential side effects.
-The goal with PGx testing is to try to find the most effective medication and tailor the optimal dose for each person.
+It is common to carry genetic variants that affect our body’s response to a variety of medications.
+This information provides guidance on the best dosing strategy for an individual and caution about potential side effects.
+The goal of PGx testing is to try to find the most effective medication and tailor the optimal dose for each person.

-Some genes provide instructions for how the body breaks down (metabolizes), activates or responds to certain medications.
-PGx testing will look for genetic variants in these genes to try to prevent side effects from happening and to increase therapeutic success.
+For example, some genes provide instructions for how the body breaks down (metabolizes), activates or responds to certain medications.
+PGx testing will look for genetic variants in these genes to try to prevent side effects and increase therapeutic success and the safety profile of medications.

-A person’s genetic information does not change over time but our understanding of genetics does as we learn more.
-This means as we learn more, PGx testing may be repeated to test for even more genes that can help further explain our response to medications.
+A person’s genetic information remains mostly unchanged over time, but our understanding of genetics increases as we learn more.
+This means that as we learn more, PGx testing may be repeated to test for even more genes that can help further explain our response to medications.

 Why is PGx testing helpful?